Midhunnairts/Midhunnairts/README.md

 - 👋 Hi, I’m @Midhunnairts
 - 👀 I’m interested in Angular development and python
-- 🌱 I’m currently learning working with Signdesk Pvt Ltd
+- 🌱 I’m currently working with Signdesk Pvt Ltd
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me midhunnair217@gmail.com